 gauss (G or Gs) – the cgs unit for a magnetic field, named after German mathematician and physicist Carl Friedrich Gauss.
 One gauss equals 10‑4tesla, the SI unit.

 GE – General Electric.
 A multinational conglomerate headquartered in Fairfield, Connecticut.
 It operates through four divisions: Energy, Technology Infrastructure, Capital Finance, and Consumer and Industrial.
 The conglomerate has grown through many acquisitions, such as RCA (which originally spun off from GE), Enron Wind, Universal Pictures, Dresser, and many more.

 general MIDI 2 (GM2) – an extension introduced in 1999 of the general MIDI standard, to provide higher quality and increased standardization of general MIDI files.
 GM2 increased voices from 24 to 32, increased patches from 128 to 256, and defined more continuous controllers.

 generation loss – the degradation in signal quality, such as increases in hiss, distortion, and noise, that occurs each time an analog recording is copied.
 This is normally not a problem with digital copies.

 generator locking – a technique for synchronizingvideo signals in which a sync signal is sent from the master source to the slave source to lock onto (follow) the master.
 Synchronization of signals at combining or switching points prevent screen flicker or rolling.
-Called genlock for short.
+Also called generation locking or genlock for short.

 genre – a category of literary, artistic, or musical composition characterized by a its style, form, or content.
 There are many genres of music, many of them overlapping, including rock 'n' roll, country, popular, jazz, classical, blues, hip-hop, folk, R&B, hard rock, Tejano, Americana, Latin, punk, heavy metal, and rap to name just a few.

 geometric mean – a type of average, that is defined as the nth root of the product of n numbers.
 (A geometric mean can only be calculated for sets of positive real numbers.)
 The geometric mean can also be calculated as the exponential of the arithmetic mean of the logarithm of the values.
 It is useful for calculating the center frequency of a filter when the upper and lower frequencies are known, using the formula fC = square root (fU × fL).
 See also arithmetic mean, harmonic mean, and median.